-Mr Desmond, our deputy head, is the pupil premium champion for the school and he works with the SLT, governors, staff, children and parents to ensure that our children receive the best from CCJ.
+Mr Desmond, our deputy headteacher, is the pupil premium champion for the school and he works with the SLT, governors, staff, children and parents to ensure that our children receive the best from CCJ.

 - Approximately 17% of the school are entitled to pupil premium funding.